dougiesquire/CAFE-f6_documentation/docs/assessment/index.rst

     ../notebooks/assessment_generic.ipynb
     ../notebooks/assessment_Aus.ipynb

 These pages present some preliminary assessment of the skill of the CAFE-f6 hindcasts.
 The assessment approach largely follows the assessment of the CanESM5 decadal hindcasts in :footcite:t:`sospedra2021decadal`.
 Skill scores are computed for the CAFE-f6 hindcasts, and for the (40 ensemble member) CanESM5 :footcite:p:`sospedra2021decadal` and (10 ensemble member) EC-Earth3 :footcite:p:`bilbao2021assessment` CMIP6 Decadal Climate Prediction Project (DCPP) hindcast submissions for comparison.
-Note that the CanESM5 hindcasts are initialised at the end of December every year, while the CAFE-f6 and EC-Earth3 hindcasts are initialised at the beginning of November every year.
+Note that the CanESM5 hindcasts are initialised at the end of December every year, while the CAFE-f6 and EC-Earth3 hindcasts are initialised at the beginning of November every year (only Novemeber-initialised CAFE-f6 forecasts are considered here due to the `reproducibility issue`_ with many of the May-initialised forecasts).

+.. _reproducibility issue: ../notebooks/issues_executable.ipynb

 Forced historical simulations